MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

 }
 ```

- The <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A> method returns an array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects based on the search criteria.
+ The `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A` method returns an array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects based on the search criteria.
 The parameter definitions for the Search method are described in the following table:

 |**Parameter**|**Definition**|
 |-------------------|--------------------|